 Medical professionals are trained to investigate symptoms of a stroke.
 They can reassure you, or give medical help if you need it.

-After a TIA you are likely to be given at least one type of long-term medication, and possibly two or more.
+After a TIA you're likely to be given at least one type of long-term medication, and possibly two or more.

 Most of the conditions linked to strokes such as having clogged arteries or high blood pressure don’t have any symptoms, or very few.
 So when you start taking medication, it probably won’t have a noticeable effect on how you feel physically.
 But taking these medications could significantly cut your chance of a stroke.

-If you are struggling with taking any of your medicines due to side effects or practical difficulties, speak to your pharmacist or GP.
+If you're struggling with taking any of your medicines due to side effects or practical difficulties, speak to your pharmacist or GP.
 Don’t stop taking a medicine without speaking to your GP, as this could raise your risk of a stroke.

 TIA of unknown cause